joeykblack/resume/joeykblack_resume.md

 	Software Engineer, 6/22/2009 - Present

 	- Developer, architect and team lead on multiple enterprise applications
-	- Colaborate in an Agile enviroment to capture requirements, design, code, document, test and release applications
+	- Collaborate in an Agile environment to capture requirements, design, code, document, test and release applications
-	- Develope frameworks used across multiple applications
+	- Develop frameworks used across multiple applications
-	- Develope code generation solutions that significantly reduce development and rework times
+	- Develop code generation solutions that significantly reduce development and rework times
 	- Provide guidance, training and conduct code reviews for junior developers
 	- Configuration and automation of development operations